danielvtan/vimdo/readme.md

 - [x] check if folder has readme.md or todo.md
 - [x] vim: move task up and down (shift+j/k)
 - [x] display markdown list heading as tasks list header
-- [x] initial support for github issue links
+- [x] link https://github.com/danielvtan/vimdo/issues/1 should display with underscore and redirect using shift+t shortcut
 - [ ] display markdown title as project name
 - [ ] display filename as file name
-- [ ] able to transform issue links (support for bitbucket and github). sample link https://github.com/danielvtan/vimdo/issues/1 should display as vimdo#1
 - [ ] if there is no file ask to create file
 - [ ] add pomodoro option. ex. tasks with timer
 - [ ] add option for multiline tasks  when pressing enter twice